lijason122/lijason122/README.md

 - 👋 Hi, I’m Jason Li!
 - 👀 I have experience in computer programming such as Python, Java, React, C, C#, HTML, JavaScript, SQL.
-- 🌱 I’m currently seeking for Entry level Software Developer jobs to expand my skills and grow my career.
+- 🌱 I’m currently seeking for Entry level Software Developer position to expand my skills and grow my career.
 - 💞️ I’m Looking for opportunity that can apply my Computer Systems Technology education, my design and programming experience as an aspiring Software Developer.
 - 📫 My email: lijason@sheridancollege.ca